fredachc/IT-Job-Market-Analysis-HK/README.md

 👉 *Insight:*
 Some high-paying roles list fewer benefits, possibly due to incomplete job descriptions or senior-level positions.

-👉 *Interview point:*
-Data interpretation must consider limitations and context, not just raw numbers.
+👉 **Summary:** No clear trade-off between salary and benefits.

 ---

+## 🧠 Analytical Thinking

+This project goes beyond basic aggregation by applying controlled analysis.

+For example:
+- Instead of directly concluding that degree affects salary,
+- Experience was controlled to reveal the true relationship

+👉 This avoids misleading conclusions and reflects real-world analytical thinking.

+---

 ## Conclusion

 Experience is the most significant factor affecting salary in the IT job market.
-Education plays a role but is not a strict requirement.
+Education provides an advantage but is not a strict requirement.

 The IT job market includes both entry-level and high-requirement roles across different platforms and locations.

-👉 *Final Insight:*
+👉 **Final Insight:**
-For career switchers, focusing on gaining practical experience may be more impactful than relying solely on formal qualifications.
+For career switchers, focusing on gaining practical experience is more impactful than relying solely on formal education.

 ---

 ## Limitations

 - Small sample size (60 job postings)
 - Manual data collection may introduce bias
 - Some job descriptions may be incomplete